Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Applications of feature extraction

+Early heterogeneous fusion uses PCA as a shared feature extractor for graph-based fusion of optical-thermal-hyperspectral data~\citep{Liao2015} and HS-LiDA-R \citep{Debes2014}. kPCA improves linear, PCA-based fusion by finding a nonlinear shared space for HS-LiDAR fusion~\citep{Ghamisi2017} while supervised methods like CCA have been applied to fuse MS and LiDAR data for improved forest structure characterization~\citep{Manzanera2016}.

-More recent approaches have leveraged sparse deep AEs~\cite{Huang2015}, achieving high spatial resolution while mitigating spectral distortion.
-This was further refined by introducing independent encoders for each source~\cite{9013047}.
-This technique has been extended with adaptive PCA and multi-scale DNNs~\cite{HUANG2020115850}.
+\paragraph{Synthesized representations with deep learning} Nowadays, deep learning drives the data fusion paradigm through learning optimal end-to-end synthesis of remote sensing datasets.
+In homogenous fusion, sparse deep AEs~\citep{Huang2015} achieve high spatial resolution while mitigating spectral distortion.
+This was further refined by introducing independent encoders for each source~\citep{9013047}.
+This technique has been extended with adaptive PCA and multiscale DNNs \citep{HUANG2020115850}.
+In heterogeneous fusion, deep AEs have been used to integrate LiDAR, SAR, and satellite optical data to map above-ground forest biomass~\citep{Shao2017}.